BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/17_6_Accessing_Bitcoind_with_Swift.md

 > :information_source: **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
 It is not yet ready for learning.

-This section explains how to interact with `bitcoind` using the Swift programming language.
+This section explains how to interact with `bitcoind` using the Swift programming language and your own RPC client.

 ## Setting Up Swift on Your Mac